rafgraph/current-input/README.md

 # Current Input

 Detects the current input being used (mouse or touch) and adds a class to the body indicating the current input type.
-Used with the appropriate CSS selectors and styling this will fix the [sticky hover problem][stickyHover] on touch devices and allow you to work with 3 interactive pseudo states in CSS - hover, active, and touch active.
+Used with the appropriate CSS selectors and styling this will fix the [sticky hover problem][stickyHover] on touch devices and allow you to work with 3 interactive states in CSS - hover, active, and touch active.

 [Live example site][liveExampleSite]